Site icon Homemade Circuit Projects

 Buck Converter Inductor Calculator

-Enter the values below to calculate the optimal inductor value based on a ripple current of 30% of the load current.
+Enter the values below to calculate the optimal inductor value based on your desired ripple current.

 Results: